doofinder/php-doofinder/src/Management_V2/docs/Api/IndicesApi.md

 Replace the real index with the temporary one.

-This request takes the temporary index and \"overwrites\" the real one.
-Any content in the real index will be lost with this operation.
+This request replaces completely the real index with the temporary one.
+From this moment the contents of the temporary are now the contents of the real index.

 ### Example
 ```php